 A building dilapidation report is an important document that records the potential risk or damage to property.
-Although dilapidation reports are sometimes used to record conditions at the end of a tenancy period, this article focuses on the reports that are carried out before and during construction.
+You can sometimes use dilapidation reports to record conditions at the end of a tenancy period.
+However, this article focuses on the reports that builders and developers carry out before and during construction.
 These audits assess the risk of dilapidation and the extent of any damage, should it occur.

 As populations grow and greenfield sites receive greater protection, many construction projects are taking place in built-up areas.
 In addition, the demolition and re-build model is increasingly popular.
 In cities, developers are taking down many large high-rise buildings and replacing them with modern, safer and more efficient buildings.
 Although this style of construction is welcome news for residents and councils alike, it too has its risks.

-A major priority when working on sites of this nature is ensuring that nearby properties are protected from damage – construction workers might have to work with neighbouring walls and connected foundations.
+Your top priority when working on this kind of site is ensuring that you protect nearby properties from damage.
+Construction workers might have to work with neighbouring walls and connected foundations and it is important not to damage them.
 Sites often need large amounts of material transferred and demolition usually requires heavy machinery.
 With deep excavation needed for high-rise buildings, damage can occur through erosion or vibration.

 Damage leads to disputes and this can be costly to both the construction company and its clients.
 By completing a comprehensive dilapidation audit before work commences, the potential risks can be identified and quantified and plans can be put in place to change activities and reduce risk.